 This painting purportedly looks down 8th Street in Kansas City.
 Buildings are colorful yet rendered in muted tones contrasting darkly coated pedestrians at their bases.
-Cars trail off in the distance and merge with the painting's impressionistic style into an overcast sky.
+Cars trail off in the distance and merge with the painting's Impressionistic style into an overcast sky.
 This work is noted as being painted for the W.P.A.
 (Works Progress Administration).
 The W.P.A.

 This small painting contains a large variety of color and texture.
 Dark greens and blues of the outer edge struggle to focus in on the commotion of tan swatches layered over deposits of orange and yellow at center, resulting in a halo effect.
 Excess paint creates a choppy texture across the painting's center that serves to heighten the emotion already emerging with intensifying color.
 Lack of form within the composition leaves much to the imagination, yet the piece's title, "Demons of the Night", incites a suspenseful read.

-Oil on canvas landscape painting, in the impressionist style, purportedly depicting a view of the Missouri Avenue, located in the North East district of Kansas City, Missouri.
-This painting depicts multi-story buildings on either side of a street view with both automobiles and pedestrians.
-Businesses are apparent on the left hand side of the work by the store front signs of "Tailor" and "Loans".
-"Missouri Ave." is an original painting signed by the artist.
+"Missouri Ave" is an oil on canvas landscape painting in the Impressionist style.
+It depicts a view of the Missouri Avenue, located in the North East district of Kansas City, Missouri.
+The painting showcases multi-story buildings on either side of a street view with both automobiles and pedestrians.
+Businesses are visible on the left hand side of the work by the store front signs of "Tailor" and "Loans."
+"Missouri Ave" is an original painting signed by the artist.

 The large scale painting is an oil on canvas depicting the town of Kansas (Kansas City before it became a city).
 The painting shows many of the key elements that define fifty years or more of Kansas City history and development.